yduf/yduf.github.io/_posts/2022-11-03-linux-iMac.md

 ### [Brightness](https://iridakos.com/programming/2018/06/24/debian-imac-backlight-keyboard)

-Some twiking is needed from the default setup.
+Some twiking is needed from the default setup to make it work on that particular model.

 {% highlight bash %}
 # edit /etc/default/grub